eatontarbell/Latin-101/mastery2.md

 2. They did not return **with her sons**.
 Translation: cum filiis eius

 3. **At that time**, the festival was due to begin.
-Translation: tempori eo
+Translation: tempori❌ eo

 4. Cydippe **was not able to go** to the festival.
-Translation: non poterat ibat
+Translation: non poterat ibat❌

 5. Cleops and Bitias **wanted to bring** their mother to the festival.
-Translation: uolebant agebant
+Translation: uolebant agebant❌

 6. They yoked **themselves** to a wagon.
 Translation: se

 7. They pulled the wagon **for many hours**.
 Translation: horas multas

 8. When Cydippe was brought to the festival **by her sons**, all the onlookers were amazed.
-Translation: a filiis ea
+Translation: a filiis ea❌

 9. Cydippe asked the gods to grant **to her and to her sons** the best gift possible for mortals.
 Translation: sibi ei filiis